U-Alberta/prima/README.md

 ## Installation
 1. Clone this repository to somewhere in your file system.
-2. Setup a path to /prima/src and run the following, replacing ~/path/to with your personal path to the prima repository
+2. Setup a $PATH variable to /prima/src and run the following, replacing ~/path/to with your personal path to the prima repository
   >
-    $ chmod u+x ~/path/to/prima/src/*
+    $ chmod +x ~/path/to/prima/src/*
-    $ chmod u+x ~/path/to/prima/tools/*
+    $ chmod +x ~/path/to/prima/tools/*
 3. To create the appropriate directories for your file system run the following commands where **project_name** is the desired file name for a collection to be saved in
   >
     $ ~/path/to/prima/tools/init_workspace.sh